somaniarushi/me/content/blog/booklist.md

 - No Filter, by Sarah Frier
 - Talent is Overrated, by Geoff Colvin
 - Atomic Habits, by James Clear
+- The Inevitable, by Kevin Kelly
+- Originals, by Adam Grant
+- The Art of Community, by Charles Vogl

 ## Currently Reading
+- The First 20 Hours, by Josh Kaufman
 - Infinite Powers, by Steven Strocatz
 - Red, White and Royal Blue, by Casey McQuiston
-- The Inevitable, by Kevin Kelly
+- The Problems of Philosophy, by Bertrand Russell
-- Originals, by Adam Grant
+- MOOCs by Jonathan Haber

 A more thorough collection of my reading collection can be found at [goodreads.com/amks](https://goodreads.com/amks).